Human-in-the-Loop Intelligence

 Transparent Decision Trail

 Every inquiry, response, modification, and override is logged.
-The examiner can trace any classification from the AI's initial determination through the CPA's review to the final report — a level of documentation that can be difficult for traditional studies to match.
+The examiner can trace any classification from the AI's initial determination through our team's review and any subsequent accountant edits to the final report — a level of documentation that can be difficult for traditional studies to match.

 Cost Substantiation